 With the invention of valve instruments in the nineteenth century, most choirs opened their ranks to other brass instruments and later, to woodwind instruments.
 The playing of music outdoors, and even during what seem to be more secular activities, emphasizes the Moravian concept that every activity within the community is a liturgical act (not just in the church building).

-Moravian bands, to this day, are an integral part of congregational life, announcing deaths and accompanying mourners to the graveside.
+Moravian bands and Trombone choirs, to this day, are an integral part of congregational life, announcing deaths and accompanying mourners to the graveside.

-Playing in the brass choirs gives members of the congregation an important task that some perform over great lengths of time.
+Playing in the brass or mixed wind choirs gives members of the congregation an important task that some perform over lifetimes.
 The brass choir or band gives its members a sense of belonging to a community within the larger church congregation.
 In the twentieth century, North America’s Moravian Music Festivals, the European Continent’s Bläsertage (brass festivals) and the Brass Band Union of South Africa Festivals have become important events in the life of the Church.
 These traditions were joined together in 2009 – Cape Town, 2013 – Bad Boll, and 2018 – Winston-Salem for the first three Unity Brass Festivals.